EPFL-VILAB/omnidata-annotator/README.md

 ## Quickstart (run demo)
-Next, we show how to run the pipeline on a sample 3D mesh from the Habitat-Matterport 3D datast.
+We now run the pipeline on a sample 3D mesh from the Habitat-Matterport 3D datast.
 You can download it from [here](https://drive.google.com/file/d/1B1Zxur6ywvpOpfQb49CQB_yW7jj4Ynnk/view?usp=sharing).
 After running the docker container, the mesh will be available under the `/model` directory.
 By running the following command you can generate a small sample dataset with 12 mid-level cues per each image.
-(Estimated run time:)
+(Estimated run time: up to 10 minutes)

 ``` bash
 cd /annotator